 A playpen is a group of small metal or plastic gates that you can arrange in a circle in your desired space.
 If you’re leaving your pet or keeping her enclosed for a long time, your pen should be spacious enough to add her food and water, as well as a bed or someplace comfy to rest.
 This may seem like it will require a lot of space, but many playpens come with removable pieces and can be resized as your puppy grows.
 Most playpens are easy to fold up and carry, too, so your puppy can hang out wherever you do.

 One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if she needs to.
-This is why potty training your pup is so, so important — for her health and yours!
+This is why potty training your pup is so, so important — for her health and your sanity!

 Ideally, neither the crate nor the playpen is better than the other — they just have different purposes.
 A crate should be your dog’s designated space to relax and sleep (never a punishment!), while a playpen keeps her secure in a smaller area of your home.